MadisonBurke/thecodediaries/README.md

 The current version of the website allows you to make a user name, and then create or join a chat room.
 In the end, I would like to have "chatrooms within chatrooms" (please no chatception jokes).
 What I mean, is that I would like users to create "Channels", in which visitors can make their rooms.

-Screenshots on my blog here: <insert blog>
+Screenshots on my blog here: {insert blog}

 Feel free to rip the code.